Hadron-hadron potentials coupled to quark degrees of freedom for exotic hadrons

 We next show the local potentials by the HAL QCD method~\eqref{eq_VHAL_gutai} in Fig.~\ref{fig_VHAL} and its enlargement around $r=0.2 ~\mathrm{ fm}$ in Fig.~\ref{fig_VHALclose}.
 The HAL QCD method yields an energy-independent potential unlike the formal derivative expansion discussed above.
-However, the potential depends on the momentum $k_0$ that specifies the wavefunction in constructing the potential, as seen in Eq.~\eqref{eq_VHAL_wf}.
+However, the potential depends on the momentum $k_0$ that specifies the wave function in constructing the potential, as seen in Eq.~\eqref{eq_VHAL_wf}.
 Therefore, we show three different potentials with $k_0 = 0, \mu/2, \mu$ to investigate the $k_0$ dependence.
 We find from Fig.~\ref*{fig_VHAL} that the potentials by the HAL QCD method~\eqref{eq_VHAL_gutai} do not strongly depend on the momentum $k_0$.
 The enlarged Fig.~\ref*{fig_VHALclose} indicates that the attractive potential strength decreases, as $k_0$ increases.

 In both the approximation methods, there exists a set of parameters with which the potential strength diverges.
 The potential by the formal derivative expansion~\eqref{eq_Vformalyukawa} diverges at $E=E_0$ due to the $E-E_0$ factor in the denominator.
 There are, however, no signs of the divergence in Fig.~\ref*{fig_Vformal} because the chosen energy is sufficiently smaller than the bare energy, $E \ll E_0$.
-Because the potential by the HAL QCD method~\eqref{eq_VHAL_wf} contains the wavefunction in the denominator, it diverges at the nodes of the wavefunction [$\psi_{k_{0}}(r)=0$]~\cite{Nochi:2016wqg}.
-In Fig.~\ref*{fig_VHAL}, the first divergence of the potential occurs at $r \simeq 4.5~\mathrm{fm}$ and $3.8~\mathrm{fm}$ for $k_0^2/(2m) =E_{\mu}/2$ and $E_{\mu}$, respectively.
+Because the potential by the HAL QCD method~\eqref{eq_VHAL_wf} contains the wave function in the denominator, it diverges at the nodes of the wave function [$\psi_{k_{0}}(r)=0$]~\cite{Nochi:2016wqg}.
+The first divergence of the potential occurs at $r \simeq 4.5~\mathrm{fm}$ and $3.8~\mathrm{fm}$ for $k_0^2/(2m) =E_{\mu}/2$ and $E_{\mu}$, respectively.